nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/LogonAutostartExecutionRegistryRunKeys.md

 ### PowerShell Script Lab Setup

+:warning: To proceed with this scenario, the local Administrator account needs to be enabled.
+I have created a PowerShell script named [EnableLocalAdmin.ps1](/Lab-Setup-Scripts/EnableLocalAdmin.ps1), designed to enable the local Administrator account and set a password.
+Please run this script with elevated privileges.

 Another way to set up the lab with the 'Logon Autostart Execution (Registry Run Keys)' scenario is by using the custom PowerShell script named [LogonAutostartExecutionRegistryRunKeys.ps1](/Lab-Setup-Scripts/LogonAutostartExecutionRegistryRunKeys.ps1).

 Open a PowerShelll with local Administrator privileges and run the script: